 Learn more about epoxy

 There is a special vocabulary used for epoxy formulation, chemistry, and processing.
 To learn more about epoxy, it’s a good idea to become familiar with those terms and their definitions.
-We’ve put together a glossary epoxy-related terminology as used throughout this website and on our Entropy Resins technical datasheets, rack cards, and product labels.
+We’ve put together a glossary of epoxy-related terminology as used throughout this website and on our Entropy Resins technical datasheets and product labels.
 While many of these words are no doubt familiar to you already, they can sometimes take on a different nuance when used specifically in reference to epoxy resins, hardeners, and processing.

 Ambient Temperature: The temperature of the air or material in contact with the epoxy.
 Epoxy will be affected more by the surface temp than the air temperature.